-Google Apps Sync for Microsoft Outlook® is a plug-in for Microsoft Outlook® 2003, 2007, 2010, or 2013 that lets you import your current data from your Outlook or Zimbra account into a Google Apps Education Edition account.
-You can then keep using Outlook to access your Google Apps mail, contacts, and calendar, or you can switch to the Google Apps web interface.
+Google Apps Sync for Microsoft Outlook® is a plug-in for Microsoft Outlook® 2003, 2007, 2010, 2013, and 2016 that lets you import your current data from your Outlook account into a Google Apps Education Edition account.
+You can then keep using Outlook to access your Gmail, contacts, and calendar, or you can switch to the Google Apps web interface.

 Unless you use Outlook for mail merge or another business need, we recommend you use the Google Apps web interface.
 It has a number of features that Outlook lacks (Chat, the ability to Undo a sent message within 30 seconds), and it's one less program to troubleshoot if something is not working.

 Note: Administrative privileges are required to install Google Apps Sync.

 When configuring a mobile device or IMAP email software you will need to first create a Google account password to use with it.
 You will not be able to use the same password as your SUNet ID password.

 If you have not yet created a Google account password, do so by going to tools.stanford.edu/cgi-bin/google-pass.
 You can use the same password for this connection and for your mobile device.